cpberg/k8-master-playbook/k8s-slave/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: k8-masters
+    - hosts: k8s-slaves
       roles:
-     - { role: kubernetes }
+     - { role: kubernetes/k8s-slave }

 License
 -------